NIMH ADHD Research & Information Hub

 - ✓Compensation for time and travel may be available

-- ✓Learn more about your ADHD from research experts
+- ✓Learn more about attention-related patterns from research experts

 Visit the NIMH website at www.nimh.nih.gov/joinastudy or call 1-866-627-6464 (toll-free) to learn about current ADHD studies, eligibility criteria, and how to enroll.
 You can search for ADHD clinical trials by age, location, and study type.